Working at Centre for Materials Science and Nanotechnology (SMN)

 Please make sure to read the ethical and personnel guidelines in particular.

 All purchases done by the University must go through the University purchasing system.
 You are not allowed to access the system.
-If you want to make a purchase you must therefore talk to the executive officers, and (s)he will place it for you.
+If you want to make a purchase you must therefore talk to your research advisor, and (s)he will place it for you.

-As an employee at the University of Oslo, you have the access to several great welfare goods.
-This can be kindergarten, concerts and access to cheap gyms.
-As an example, you can access the SiO gyms for 230 NOK per month.
-This is about ½ of the cost for commercial gyms.
-For more information on the gyms check out www.sio.no.
+As an employee at the University of Oslo, you have the access to several welfare goods.
+This can be kindergarten, concerts and cheap access to SiO gyms.

 End of stay